Chris Meyer, AIA, LEED AP

-As The Port’s Industrial Development Manager, Chris acts as the primary point person for due diligence, remediation, demolition, and site work on multiple industrial sites.
+As The Port’s Director of Industrial Development, Chris acts as the primary point person for due diligence, remediation, demolition, and site work on multiple industrial sites.
 He supports the organization’s site readiness strategy focused on strategically assembling land in industrial corridors within Hamilton County to create attractive development sites for manufacturing companies.

 Chris is a Licensed Architect and brings over a decade of experience in the design, project management, and construction administration of a range of community development projects, including industrial and transportation facilities, commercial and retail, social service agencies, and historic rehabs and additions.
 Chris also previously served as the Energy Program Director for the Greater Cincinnati Energy Alliance, overseeing the design and implementation of energy efficiency and renewable energy programs.
 In that role, he coordinated with multiple public and private entities to establish the PACE (Property Assessed Clean Energy) program in Cincinnati and oversaw programs focused on energy-efficient retrofits, residential upgrades, and rooftop solar panel installation.